** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 NOT('text' == 'hallo')

-- The expression will return true.
+The expression will return true.

 NOT(true)

-- The expression will return false.
+The expression will return false.

-IN - Checks whether all the values of the left operand are all contained in the right operand.
-Returns true if all the values present in the left operand are contained (are a subset) of all the values in the right operand.
+IN - An operator that checks whether all values of the left operand are contained in the right operand.
+It returns true if all the values present in the left operand are contained (are a subset) of all the values in the right operand.
 Otherwise, false is returned.
-The Left and right operand can be a single constant, enumerated constants in brackets, a single field, a single field with multiple values (multiple, column, or multiple columns), or an enumerated field in brackets.

 Example: